 1 — Who Does the Scheduling?Who in your organization typically assigns staff to the schedule?
 Your manager, owner, or actual staff members?

-2 — How Do Employees Request Shifts?Another consideration is if you choose to let employees choose shifts or requests off.
+2 — How Do Employees Request Shifts?Another consideration is if you let employees choose shifts or requests off.
 This is called bottom up scheduling.
 If you will use this method, factor this into your process.
 Considering employee preferences will save you time and energy down the line.

-Double, Then Triple Check Your Schedule
+Double and Triple Check Your Schedule

 Publish and Promote Your Schedule

-This step is way easier with a cloud-based employee scheduling system because every staff will have access with a smartphone or computer.
+This step is way easier with a cloud-based employee scheduling system because every employee will have access with a smartphone or computer.
 You can even notify employees of changes by sending an automated email straight to their inbox.

 Even if you’ve crafted the perfect schedule, it will need to be edited or modified.